ecadlabs/taquito/website/versioned_docs/version-19.2.0/michel_codec.md

 ### parseJSON & emitMicheline - Parse JSON Michelson and convert it to Micheline
 * `parseJSON` - takes a JSON-encoded Michelson, validates it, strips away unneeded properties and expands macros based on your configuration.
-* `emitMicheline` takes a parsed JSON Michelson object and converts it to Micheline expression with formatting options.
+* `emitMicheline` takes a parsed JSON Michelson object and converts it to a Micheline expression with formatting options.

 ```js live noInline
 // import { Parser, emitMicheline } from '@taquito/michel-codec'